 A Statement of Mutual Expectations (SME) is a written document that outlines the fundamental duties of the graduate research assistant and describes the responsibilities of the graduate research assistant and certain processes related to the assistantship.
 Its purpose is (1) to assist the graduate research assistant in better understanding his/her duties, how to fulfill them and how to meet the supervisor's expectations and (2) to better assist the supervisor with oversight and supervision of the graduate research assistant, and how to facilitate a successful graduate research assistantship for the student.
 The Graduate School recommends that a SME be prepared at the start of every graduate research assistantship, and for continuing assistantships, updated at least annually.
 All graduate research assistantships are subject to University of Maryland (UM) policies and procedures as set forth in the Graduate Catalog.
 Graduate research assistants are not employees, the SME is not a contract, and nothing in the SME supersedes UM policies.
 In the event of a conflict between UM policies and the SME, UM policies control.
-The SME is intended to be a flexible document that provides a structure to help both the graduate research assistant and supervisor understand the nature and obligations of the graduate research assistantship; because of the great diversity of assistantships at Maryland, some of sections of the standard document may not be applicable to all assistantships.
+The SME is intended to be a flexible document that provides a structure to help both the graduate research assistant and supervisor understand the nature and obligations of the graduate research assistantship; because of the great diversity of assistantships.
 Suggested sections to include in the SME are as follows: